DKlaper/SimAirspace/ReadMe.txt

 Limitations: It will not report the CLASS A airspace above 18000 feet in the US, because it is not as such in the boundary data

 Todo:
-P3 Make configurable which airspace it reports on
-P1 Properly report in game via text
-P2 Make proper tool for reading data -> read headers of all bgl then only read those with boundary sections P2 Proper DB setup installation
+P2 Make configurable which airspace it reports on based on simple values P3 Make proper tool for reading data -> read headers of all bgl then only read those with boundary sections P3 Proper DB setup installation
-P2 Make Gui instead of console
-P3 configurable setup for what it reports on
-P3 Publish simconnect events
+P1 Make it read some TFRs online if internet is available ...